FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_06_exposingapp.md

 ```bash
 kubectl get deployment kubernetes-bootcamp
 ```
-expected Outcome
+4. expected Outcome
 ```
 NAME                  READY   UP-TO-DATE   AVAILABLE   AGE
 kubernetes-bootcamp   2/2     2            2           4s
 ```

 #### NodePort

-To allow access the app from cluster external for example internet , we need to expose the service for app via NodePort or Loadbalancer.
+1. To allow access the app from cluster external for example internet , we need to expose the service for app via NodePort or Loadbalancer.

-With NodePort, the worker node that actually running that container will open a NATTed PORT to external , you will also need whitelist the port if you have external firewall. the NATTED PORT use default range 30000-32767.
+2. With NodePort, the worker node that actually running that container will open a NATTed PORT to external , you will also need whitelist the port if you have external firewall. the NATTED PORT use default range 30000-32767.
 This means when you create a service of type NodePort without specifying a particular port, Kubernetes will automatically allocate a port for that service from within this default range.

-We can use `kubectl expose` command to expose it or we can create service yaml definition  then use `kubectl create -f` to create service. use `kubectl create -f` give more flexibility.
+3. We can use `kubectl expose` command to expose it or we can create service yaml definition  then use `kubectl create -f` to create service. use `kubectl create -f` give more flexibility.

-- use kubectl expose
+4. use kubectl expose

 ```bash
 kubectl expose deployment kubernetes-bootcamp --port 80 --type=NodePort --target-port=8080 --name kubernetes-bootcamp-nodeportsvc --save-config

 ```

-expected Outcome
+5. expected Outcome

 ```bash
 service/kubernetes-bootcamp-nodeportsvc exposed
 ```

-- use yaml file

-use yaml file give more flexbility, for example , you can assign static nodePort as long as it's not being used.
+6. using yaml file give more flexbility, for example , you can assign static nodePort as long as it's not being used.

 ```bash
 cat << EOF | tee kubernetes-bootcamp-nodeportsvc.yaml